phelipetls/blog/content/posts/f-strings-syntax-highlighting-in-vim/index.md

 Then we declare how it ends: it ends when we see the opening quotes again.
-Because we captured the quotes inside a group, we just use that with `\z1`, which means group 1 (we need to prefix with `z` it will be used in an external pattern, see `:h \z(`).
+Because we captured the quotes inside a group, we just use that with `\z1`, which means group 1 (we need to prefix with `z` because it will be used in an external pattern, see `:h \z(`).

-The `matchgroup` parameter tells Vim which highlight group to use to highlight the start and end pattern, in this case we use `pythonQuotes`, which come from the default syntax file.
+The `matchgroup` parameter tells Vim which highlight group it should use to highlight the start/end pattern.
+The group `pythonQuotes` come from the default syntax file.

 We also need to declare what this region contains.
 For this we declare another region called `pythonInterpolation` whose start and end patterns are much